rstarks/uitools/README.md

 Step 4
 ----------------------------------------------------------------------------------------
-Within Flash, set your stage size to 800x480 or 480x800 (or to whatever resolution the game is using).
-Next, run **assemble_ui.jsfl** by going to **Commands->Run Command...** and selecting that script.
+Within Flash, run **assemble_ui.jsfl** by going to **Commands->Run Command...** and selecting that script.
 The images will be imported from the **/\<filename\>_png/** folder and placed on the stage according to the variables from the .csv file.
 The text .csv file will be used to create dynamic text fields with the same attributes as the text layers in the Photoshop document.
 It isn't perfect but it's a close approximation.
 Layer effects applied to text layers are ignored.